 For them, Google Analytics is able to report what is going on with their website.
 It can report the number of visits or various actions taken by the user, it will record various data points about their audience.

-However, if for you a website is just a means to an end and you want to incorporate other parties into the mix, you should look for a Google Analytics alternative.
+However, if for you a website is just a means to an end and you want to incorporate other parties into the mix, or if you care about data privacy, you should look for a Google Analytics alternative.

 The idea behind Voluum was to allow marketers to work with various landing pages, so they can rotate and A/B test them or include third-party platforms such as affiliate networks.
 These networks use a postback URL to report conversions – something that Google Analytics cannot do.

-In short, Google Analytics is, shockingly, an analytics platform, while Voluum allows you to both analyze and manage your traffic in various ways.
+In short, Google Analytics is, shockingly, an analytics platform that doesn’t put much emphasis on data privacy, while Voluum allows you to both analyze and manage your traffic securely.

 Voluum as a Google Analytics Alternative Rundown